janr22/janr22.github.io/service provider/readme.md

 ```
 localhost:8080
 ```
-*8080 since we used this port where the app listen
+*8080 since we used this port that the app listen to

 ![alt text](https://preview.ibb.co/ejQuKS/index.png)